What exactly is the purpose of your website?

 3. Call-To-Action Blunders

-Gone are the days when ‘Click Here’, ‘Buy Now’ and ‘Download’ buttons are enough to get website visitors to take action.
+Gone are the days when ‘Click Here’, ‘Buy Now’ and ‘Download’ buttons were enough to get website visitors to take action.
 As years went by, web designers and business owners alike have discovered more effective tricks and approaches in executing calls-to-action.
 Multiple consumer behaviour studies have also proven these techniques with solid outcomes and proven results.
 Done right, CTAs can become your gateways to success.
 Done wrong, they can turn into roadblocks, preventing your audience from taking a step further with your business.

 Common drawbacks include hidden CTAs, ineffective button texts, too many CTAs on a landing page, overselling, vagueness… the list goes on!